attitude/elementQueriesJS/README.md

 If javascript is enabled and this plugin is present, it jumps right in and sets the correct classes for you.

-## PHP media experience switcher example
+## PHP element queries switcher example

 This example is simple, but illustrates the use of the conditional classes in your project for enhancing user's experience.